Forest-AI/ml-server/README.md

 There are also a few utility commands:

 - `build`: compiles `.py` files within the project directory into `.pyc` files
-- `test`: runs all unit tests inside of the project's `test` directory

 Your application is running at: `http://localhost:3000/` in your browser.